openmm/openmm/docs-source/usersguide/library.rst

 Supported Forces and Options
 ============================

-The AMOEBA force terms implemented in OpenMM are listed in :numref:`Table,mapping from TINKER` along with the supported and unsupported options.
+The AMOEBA force terms implemented in OpenMM are listed in :autonumref:`Table,mapping from TINKER` along with the supported and unsupported options.
 TINKER options that are not supported for any OpenMM force include the grouping of atoms (e.g. protein chains), the infinite polymer check, and no exclusion of particles from